LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W04-D1-Loops.md

 Winter 2024

-- Alternative beta code review for lab 3.
+- Lab 3 code review due Tuesday (tomorrow) 2/6
-  If your lab partner didn't post a beta version for you to review, you can review this instead.
+  If your lab partner didn't post a beta version for you to review, there is alternative beta code you can review this instead.
+- Reading quiz closes at class time on Wednesday 2/7.

+- Lab 3 production version due Thursday 2/8.

-- Midterm next Thursday.
+- Midterm next Thursday, 2/15.
   - Review lecture notes
   - Practice midterm.
   - You can take the quiz in the classroom at class time, or you can take it in the testing center.